Ruzi Nazar: Nazar’s years in Turkey

-Nazar's close personal friendship with Türkeş continued after the latter was purged from the ruling junta, the Committee of National Unity, on 13 November 1960.
+Nazar's close personal friendship with Türkeş continued after the latter was purged from the ruling junta, the National Unity Committee, on 13 November 1960.
 Nazar's biographer, Enver Altaylı says that Ruzi intervened via the US ambassador, to ensure that Türkeş and his colleagues were not executed, but this claim is disputed by some Turkish relatives of the purged men.